amiede/leseliste/README.md

 *   Gunter Dueck: Professionelle Intelligenz – Worauf es morgen ankommt
 *   Geraint Anderson: Cityboy – Beer and Loathing in the Square Mile
 *   John Rolfe; Peter Troob: Monkey Business
+* 	Peter Thiel; Blake Masters: Zero to One – Notes on Start Ups, or How to Build the Future

 ### Sicherheit/Datenschutz/Politik